treed593/power-todoist-card/README.md

 - _Plus_ "uncompletes" selected task, adding it back to the list.
 - _Trash bin_ deletes selected task (gray one deletes it only from the list of completed items, not from Todoist archive).
 - _Input_ adds new item to the list after pressing `Enter`.

+## To-do / Things you can help with!

+- many options are only available through YAML configuration, but could easily be added to the UI configuration.
+If only somebody would do this and test properly and create a PR... for the most part, you'd just have to copy existing code for the other options.
+-

 ## License